google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 See this [doc](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-socket-binding)
 for more information.

-To do so, if you have such a runner ready, you simply need to remove the following lines from the configuration :
+To do so, if you have such a runner ready, you simply need to remove the following lines from the configuration:
 {% raw %}
 ```yaml
 variables: